saphirelabs/nft-collection/README.md

 - [Truffle](https://www.trufflesuite.com/) for the development framework.
 - [MetaMask](https://metamask.io/) for the Ethereum wallet.
 - [Infura](https://infura.io/) for the Ethereum API.
+- [Web3](https://web3js.org/) for Web3.js their libraries.

 ## Contact

-For any questions or inquiries, please contact info@saphirelabs.com.
+For any questions or inquiries, please contact info@saphirelabs.com or steve@saphirelabs.com.